ZentrixLabs/SrtExtractor/README.md

 1. **Tools Not Found**: Use "Re-detect Tools" button or check tool installation
 2. **Extraction Fails**: Verify the selected track is a supported format
 3. **OCR Issues**: Ensure Subtitle Edit CLI is properly built and available
+4. **Batch Mode Not Working**: Ensure you've enabled batch mode and added files to the queue
+5. **Network Files Slow**: Files on network drives will take longer - this is normal
+6. **Temporary Files Left Behind**: Use the "🧹 Cleanup Temp Files" button if needed
+7. **Cancellation Issues**: If processes don't stop, restart the application

 ### Log Files